cafread/metrocity_api/README.md

 The unique `id` property is the same as that provided in the request, a string or integer as desired.

 ## GET request routes
 `/status`    returns uptime and usage if the server is running
 `/info`      links here where the documentation resides
 `/version`   returns version information
+`/changelog` returns a unix timestamp for when each tile & metro city was last added / edited / deleted and a metro city id : name map

 ## Running locally
 With Deno installed, from the repository folder execute: